cvat-ai/cvat/site/content/en/docs/administration/advanced/upgrade_guide.md

 ## How to upgrade CVAT from v1.7.0 to v2.2.0.

-Step by step commands how to udgrade CVAT from v1.7.0 to v2.2.0.
+Step by step commands how to upgrade CVAT from v1.7.0 to v2.2.0.
 Let's assume that you have CVAT v1.7.0 working.
 ```shell
 export CVAT_VERSION="2.2.0"